 Please vote for one video in each category

-If we say Africa, what do you think about?
-Hunger, poverty, crime or AIDS?
-For decades now, we have seen the same stereotypical images of Africa in both the media and in fundraising campaigns.
-It reinforces the image of Africans as an “exotic other”.
+If we say Global South, what do you think about?
+Hunger, poverty, corruption or AIDS?
+For decades now, we have seen the same stereotypical images of the Global South in both the media and in fundraising campaigns.
+It reinforces the image of people as “exotic other”.
 We believe that these images create apathy, rather than action.

 The Rusty Radiator Award goes to the fundraising video with the worst use of stereotypes.
 This kind of portrayal is not only unfair to the persons portrayed in the campaign, but also hinders long-term development and the fight against poverty.

 The Golden Radiator Award goes to the fundraising video using creativity and creating engagement.
 This kind of charity campaign is stepping outside of the common way with using stereotypes.
 Vote now!